sam-caldwell/ami/docs/help-guide/README.md

 - Human output goes to stdout; errors to stderr.
 - JSON mode writes NDJSON for streaming commands.
+- `ami mod update` surfaces a non-fatal audit summary before updates.
+In human mode it prints lines prefixed with `audit:`; in `--json` mode it includes an `audit` object alongside `updated`.
 - See docs/Asynchronous Machine Interface.docx for the language and runtime semantics.